Thank you for your interest in assisting the Women’s Legal Centre. There are a number of ways you may be able to assist the Centre with its work.

 Law reform work is also undertaken when the Centre believes a law or legal process should be amended.
 The Centre may commence a consultation process to try and have the law or process changed.

-This work is fairly ad-hoc but if you are interested in research and writing to improve the law or the way the law is dealt with then please let us know.
+This work can be ad-hoc or project-based.
+If you are interested in research and writing to improve the law or the way the law is dealt with then please let us know.

 Community Legal Education

 The Centre also undertakes community legal education activities.
 Each year the Centre presents information to community organisations about the law and the legal system.
-If you are interested in assisting the centre to deliver training to the community please let us know.
+If you are interested in assisting the Centre to develop and/or deliver training to the community please let us know.

-If you have further questions or believe you can help in one of the ways listed please email the Executive Director or phone the Centre on 6257 4377.
+If you have further questions or believe you can help in one of the ways listed please email firstname.lastname@example.org or phone the Centre on 6257 4377.